General , Wills

 Notorious Wills of the Rich and Famous

-Originally published: December 20, 2016 | Last updated: November 10, 2025 TL;DR: Celebrity estate disputes prove that wealth does not guarantee good estate planning.
+Originally published: December 20, 2016 | Last updated: November 27, 2025 TL;DR: The legal battles which involve celebrity estates show that having money does not guarantee proper estate management.
 Anna Nicole Smith fought a 20-year legal battle over a $1.6 billion estate.
 Robin Williams’ family went to court over personal belongings.
-Prince died without a Will, leaving a $500 million […]
+Prince died without a […]

 9 minute read